 QUICK FACTS

-The Namib Race will take place in the country of Namibia at the end of April / beginning of May.
+The Namib Race will take place in the country of Namibia in August.
 It is a 250km / 155 mile, seven-day, six-stage ultramarathon.

 The Atlantic Ocean waves crash onto the desert shores of the Namib Desert for the full length of Namibia.